MeganTran6023/VanDerVaartLab.MT/README.md

 *Practiced making files of a change in a string sequence that contain certain files and loop it through each existing directory in my terminal

+##__10/13__

+Created and annotated mimic_looper_heat.sh

+* Practice on making script that ran multiple jobs simultaneously to prepare DNA for simulation.